dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

   * Ensure that **Authentication** is set to **No Authentication**
   * Click **OK**

-Warning: If you use **Individual User Accounts** instead of **None** for **Authentication** then an Entity Framework Core model will be added to your project in `Models\IdentityModel.cs`.
+Warning: If you use **Individual User Accounts** instead of **None** for **Authentication** then an Entity Framework Core model will be added to the project in `Models\IdentityModel.cs`.
 Using the techniques you learn in this tutorial, you can choose to add a second model, or extend this existing model to contain your entity classes.

 # [.NET Core CLI](#tab/netcore-cli)